juji-io/datalevin/README.md

 interpreter, in addition to support all the database functions.

-Unlike many other database software (e.g. SQLite, Postgres, etc.) that introduces a separate language for command line, the same Clojure code work in both Datalevin library and Datalevin command line tool.
+Unlike many other database software (e.g. SQLite, Postgres, etc.) that introduces a separate language for the command line, the same Clojure code works in both Datalevin library and Datalevin command line tool.

 A native Datalevin is built by compiling into [GraalVM native image](https://www.graalvm.org/reference-manual/native-image/).
-In addition to fast starup time, it should also have better database performance, for the native image version does not incur JNI overhead and uses a comparator written in C, see [blog post](https://yyhh.org/blog/2021/02/writing-c-code-in-javaclojure-graalvm-specific-programming/).
+In addition to fast startup times, it should also have better database performance, for the native image version does not incur JNI overhead and uses a comparator written in C, see [blog post](https://yyhh.org/blog/2021/02/writing-c-code-in-javaclojure-graalvm-specific-programming/).